HumanCompatibleAI/adversarial-policies/README.md

 # aerl

 This is an preliminary test bed for experiements involving adversarial examples for multi-agent RL.
-Specifically, we are looking for adversairial examples which lie within the strategy space for the opponent.
+Specifically, we are looking for adversarial examples which lie within the strategy space for the opponent.

 ## Work So Far